Manga: Chibi Maruko-chan

 - Slice of Life

 - Sliding Scale of Anime Obscurity: Level 5.
-This series is actually quite popular in Japan, achieving in 1990 the 2nd highest TV anime ratings in Japanese history (behind only Astro Boy), beating out even Sazae-san's record, and even today new episodes are being produced and frequently rate number 2 (behind Sazae-san) in the ratings for TV anime.
+This series is actually quite popular in Japan, achieving in 1990 the 2nd highest TV anime ratings in Japanese history (behind only Astro Boy and the Japanese dub of Tiny Toon Adventures), beating out even Sazae-san's record, and even today new episodes are being produced and frequently rate number 2 (behind Sazae-san) in the ratings for TV anime.
 In contrast, the series seems to be virtually unheard of among Western anime fans.
 It's not difficult to find on the Internet, however....

 - Stoic Spectacles: Maruko's classmate Nagayama, who wears glasses and is very smart, but well-liked by Maruko and others, calmly explaining various phenomena of the natural world ranging from rainbows to the asteroid that crashed into the Yucatan Peninsula.
 Inverted with Maruo, another of Maruko's classmates, the neurotic, obsessive class government council member in whose glasses on the anime and manga versions you can see swirls.